ktland/Career/SQL/IntroToSQL.md

 ### The Relational Model

-- all data is represented by tuples and grouped into relations
+- All data is represented by tuples and grouped into relations
   - a database managed in terms of the relational architecture is a relational database
-- primary model used around the world for data storage and processing
+- Primary model used around the world for data storage and processing
-- relational databases offer flexibility, are easier to maintain
+- Relational databases offer flexibility, are easier to maintain
   - structures that follow the hierarchical or network architecture have that structure hard-coded into the application
   - relational databases store data in tables that are largely independent of each other except for the relationship between them